Union County, NC - Water

 The revisions required water utilities across the country to determine the types of service lines that serve their customers, both the section of the service line that is owned by the utility and the section of the service line that is owned by the customer.
 Service lines are the pipes underground that connect to our water mains and bring water from our system to your home.
 The graphic below helps illustrate where a service line transitions in ownership from a utility to you, our customer:

-In order to compliance in compliance with EPA’s Lead and Copper Rule, Union County Water conducted two types of visual inspections of a small sampling of meter boxes throughout our service area.
+In order to be in compliance with EPA’s Lead and Copper Rule, Union County Water conducted two types of visual inspections of a representative sampling of meter boxes throughout our service area.
 This work occurred from November 2023-February 2024.

-To learn more EPA's Lead and Copper Rule and what Union County Water is doing to ensure the safety of your drinking water, review these frequently asked questions and additional resources:
+To learn about EPA's Lead and Copper Rule and what Union County Water is doing to ensure the safety of your drinking water, review these frequently asked questions and additional resources: